The Dirt On Not Washing Your Hands

 COVID-19 is just one reason to practice good hand hygiene

-As children, we were constantly lectured to wash our hands.
+As children, we were constantly reminded to wash our hands.
 It not only helped get rid of dirt and grime, it also helped eliminate germs.
-In the past few months, that lesson has been played out across the globe as a reminder that good hand hygiene can help contain the spread of COVID-19.
+For nearly two years, that lesson has been played out across the globe as a reminder that good hand hygiene can help contain the spread of COVID-19.

 But fighting off a pandemic isn’t the only reason to practice proper handwashing.
 There are many other health-related issues that could be avoided, or perhaps be less serious if we all just spent extra time washing our hands.